christoferson/aws-cloudformation/cloudfront/README.md

 Provision an S3 Bucket fronted by Cloudfront.
 Path /secure can only be accessed using Signed Url or Cookies.

+Also Creates a lambda that can be used to generate the signed cookies available from path /sign/xx.
+Make sure to set the values in the Environment Variables.

 [cloudfront-s3-signed-cookie](cloudfront-s3-signed-cookie)

 ### Errors